Activities and Lifestyle

 Start the day with a morning stretch, stop in at the Arbor Fit gym and use the circuit training equipment or try chair yoga or Tai Chi.
 The Walking Club gets everyone moving and doubles as a social club.
 Build strength and endurance with Wii bowling while you play for a league trophy.
 Get your blood pressure checked at a scheduled wellness clinic, or attend a low vision meeting.
 And enjoy healthy and tasty dining daily, with choices at every meal, prepared onsite by highly trained chefs.
 In independent or assisted living, we offer tangible ways to live healthier.

 Creative and Educational

 Play in the hand bell choir, sing in the chorus, line dance, try humor hour, or try a new craft.
 Consider a writing workshop or take a brain fitness class.
-Attend one of the presentations given by community speakers or a demonstration like Dancing Through the Decades by dancers from Fred Astaire.
+Attend one of the presentations like Unfolding the Map.
 Many people living at The Arboretum have tried new creative hobbies they just never seemed to have time to try before.
 It’s easy to stay active and involved.